Crimson Quill’s Appraisal #255

 Stars: Kyle Patrick Brennan, Ashley Caspermeyer, Nicole Cinaglia, Apryl Crowell, Brian Gallagher, Eric Roberts, Felissa Rose, Danielle Harris, Gnomi Gre, Alexander Mandell, Montana Marks, Angel Anthony Marrero, Susan Moses, Joe Raffa, Davy Raphaely, George Roberts, Angel Sanchez, Ashley Sumner

-Keeper has watched a whole lot of slasher films in his time.
-They ain’t rocket science, in fact, they often resemble a child’s first chemistry kit but I love them nonetheless.
-The bar of expectation is often required to be lowered considerably in order to enjoy one of these beauties to the fullest extent and rich characterization or originality are not high on the pecking order.
-Give us a bunch of hateful co-eds and a few grisly kills and we’re more than satisfied.
-Many modern-day slasher flicks have one foot firmly planted in the eighties and their trespasses are forgiven in favor of them offering their loving tribute of an epoch well passed its prime.
+I have watched an almost embarrassing amount of slasher movies in my time.
+They ain’t rocket science, in fact, they often resemble a child’s first chemistry kit, but I love them nonetheless.
+The bar of expectation is more often than not required to be lowered considerably in order to enjoy one of these beauties to the fullest extent; and rich characterization or originality are not high on the pecking order.
+Give us a bunch of hateful co-eds and few grisly kills and we’re more than satisfied.
+Many modern-day slasher flicks have one foot firmly planted in the eighties and their trespasses are forgiven in favor of them offering loving tribute to an epoch well passed its prime.

 There were plenty of old school slashers which still hold up all these years later.
 The Burning, My Bloody Valentine, Friday the 13th, Madman, House of Evil, Happy Birthday to Me; all of these resonated growing up and I would merrily watch any one of them at the drop of a hat thirty years on.
 Another old-timer fondly remembered is Sleepaway Camp although, to be fair, it hardly represented the pinnacle of the sub-genre and instead became known for an ending which rocked folks on their heels.
 Camp Dread takes much of its inspiration from Robert Hiltzik’s movie and uses the self-awareness of the nineties to keep things fresh as a daisy.
 Whether that works or not depends entirely on how low you’re willing to set the bar.